 If you'd like to learn more, please pay a visit to the Primary Maths Challenge website using the link below.

-Children acquire concepts and develop their understanding of Mathematics through opportunities and activities that involve matching comparing, classifying, and making patterns and sequences in different contexts.
+Children in Early Years develop firm mathematical foundations in a way that is engaging, and appropriate for their age.
+Children acquire concepts and develop their understanding of Mathematics through opportunities and activities that involve matching, comparing, classifying, and making patterns and sequences in different contexts.
 They improve their skills in counting, understanding and using numbers, calculating, simple addition and subtraction problems; and to describe shapes, spaces and measure.

 Key Stage 1

 The main aim of mathematics teaching in Key Stage 1 is to develop children's confidence and mental fluency with numbers, counting and place value.
 Activities involve children working with numerals, words and the four operations (addition, subtraction, multiplication and division).
 Children use a range of practical resources, including bead-strings, tens frames and measuring tools.

 Children also learn to recognise, draw, compare and sort different shapes and use the related vocabulary.
 They use a variety of measures to describe and compare different quantities such as length, mass, capacity, time and money.

 Key Stage 2

 In Key Stage 2, children become increasingly fluent with whole numbers and the four operations, including number facts and the concept of place value.
 Children develop efficient written and mental methods and solve calculations accurately.
 They extend their knowledge and understanding of the number system, using increasingly